List of Derren Brown shows: Derren Brown: Pushed to the Edge (2016)

 Derren Brown: Pushed to the Edge, broadcast on 12 January 2016, was advertised as Brown attempting to use social coercion to convince one member of the public, Chris Kingston, who doesn't know he's being manipulated or filmed, to push another person off a roof to their apparent death, during the fictitious launch of a charity called 'Push'.

 Establishing the concept, Brown uses an actor on a phone posing as the Police to convince a member of the public to walk out of a shop with another person's baby.
 He states that the fictitious charity launch would be an attempt to see how far this effect could be taken, and would involve actors and celebrities, all of whom would be aware it was not real.
 Through an open audition for one of his shows, he conducts a simple experiment (whether they would simply copy other people as they sit or stand at the push of a bell) to shortlist four people (two men, two women) for their level of conformity, choosing Kingston as the subject.
 All participants were then told they had not been successful.
 Two months later, Kingston is persuaded that he has won a software contract with the charity, and he is invited to attend the launch.

 At the launch, Kingston is induced into following the requests of the charity's director.
 He meets a wealthy donor, who then appears to die of a heart attack.
 He agrees to delay reporting the death and hide the body (replaced with a realistic dummy), and then passes himself off as the donor and gives a speech.
 After moving the body, Kingston then refuses to kick it (to bruise the body to make it look like he fell down a stairwell).
-After learning the donor simply has a medical condition, the pair confess to the other members of the charity's board, who then find the body is gone.
+After learning the donor is not dead but has a medical condition that creates the appearance of death, the pair confess to the other members of the charity's board, who then find the body is gone.
 Directed to the roof, the donor reveals he knows what they did to him and refuses to give the charity any money.
 The group forms a conspiracy to murder and pressures Kingston into being the one to push the donor off the roof.
 He refuses and walks away, and Brown then makes himself known to Kingston.
 Brown then reveals that the same process was applied to the other three unsuspecting finalists, who are shown through a series of clips to have all pushed the donor to his apparent death (prevented through the use of a safety harness).
 Closing the show, Brown urges viewers to push back against any group or ideology which seeks to manipulate them through the evolutionary power of social conformity.

 The show became available on Netflix in February 2018, retitled Derren Brown: The Push.